Angra do Heroísmo: Climate

 The climate of Angra do Heroísmo is borderline Mediterranean (Csa) and humid subtropical (Cfa), with the August daily mean being just above the 22 C isotherm and the July rainfall just below the 30 mm isotherm for the oceanic climate (Cfb) regime.
-It is also significantly tempered by the Gulf Stream and the warm North Atlantic waters surrounding the Azores, with extremely mild winter temperatures for a place so far from the equator.
-It is one of the outermost locations from the equator never to have recorded air frost.
-By contrast, temperatures above 30 C have never been recorded, with summer days reliably staying around 24 C to 25 C.
+It is also tempered by the Gulf Stream and the warm North Atlantic waters surrounding the Azores, with mild winter temperatures.
+Temperatures above 30 C have never been recorded, with summer days reliably staying around 24 C to 25 C.

 Human geography

 Administratively, the municipality of Angra do Heroísmo is made up of several civil parishes, which were historically parochial entities administered by the Catholic Church.
 After the expulsion of the religious orders from Portugal, the Portuguese administration adapted these territorial units into secular institutions that became the foundation of local government.
 In a civil context, a parish (freguesia in Portuguese) is simply a subdivision of a municipality (concelho or município).
 The nineteen civil parishes of Angra do Heroísmo are: